Can You Buy A Foreclosed Property With A VA Loan?

 VA loans may make buying a foreclosed home tricky.
 You must ensure that your future home meets the list of requirements for loan approval.
 While that complicates things, it ensures you and your loved ones move into a safe and secure home.
 It’s vital you evaluate any potential foreclosed property for its benefits and drawbacks before purchasing.

-If you have a VA mortgage and are facing financial difficulties because of Covid, your options extend beyond VA loan forbearance.
-Find out how you can catch up.
+If you have a VA loan and are facing financial difficulties, your options extend beyond a VA loan forbearance.
+Read our article to learn how you can catch up.

 The Difference Between Forbearance And Foreclosure

 Mortgage Basics - 7-minute read

 The words may sound the same, but there’s a difference between forbearance and foreclosure.
 Here’s what you need to know.